How Car Alarms Work

 In some designs, only the tip of wire B is exposed, and the mercury must be in contact with the tip in order to close a switch.
 Tilting the mercury switch either way will open the circuit.

-Car alarm tilt sensors typically have an array of mercury switches positioned at varying angles.
-Some of them are in the closed position when you're parked at any particular slant, and some of them are in the open position.
 If a thief changes the angle of your car (by lifting it with a tow truck or hiking it up with a jack, for example), some of the closed switches open and some of the open switches close.
 If any of the switches are thrown, the central brain knows that someone is lifting the car.

-In different situations, all of these alarm systems might cover the same ground.
+In different situations, all of these alarms might cover the same ground.
 For example, if someone is towing your car away, the mercury switches, the shock sensor and the radar sensor will all register that there is a problem.
-But different combinations of alarm triggers may indicate different events.
-"Intelligent" alarm system have brains that react differently depending on the combination of information they receive from the sensors.

 Advertisement